edmundask/codeigniter-placeholder/README.md

 # Placeholder helper for CodeIgniter

-This helper allows you to add placeholder images in your applications.
+This helper allows you to add placeholder images and text in your applications.
 It is extremely useful when prototyping the layout of the page.

 # Usage

-`placeholder(width, height, text, bgcolor, color);`
+`placeholder(width, height, text, bgcolor, color);` - placeholder images

+`lipsum(paragraphs, length, extra_options)` - placeholder text

-The helper uses [placehold.it](http://placehold.it) service.
+The helper uses [placehold.it](http://placehold.it) and [loripsum.net](http://loripsum.net) services.

 ## Examples

+### Image placeholders

 - 300px square: `placeholder(300);`.
 - 200x100px rectangular: `placeholder(200, 100);`